soderlind/tablepress_chartist/README.md

 * Hide the table, `chartist_table_hide=true` eg: `[table id=1 chartist=true chartist_table_hide=true/]`
 * More parameters to come

+In TablePress, if table head is set, the extention will use the row as chart labels.

 ##Installation

 **Prerequisite:** The [TablePress](https://tablepress.org/) plugin